pinter-gabor-at/earlytobed/README.md

 # Minecraft Fabric Early to Bed Mod

-"Early to bed and early to rise makes a man healthy, wealthy, and wise"
+"Early to bed, early to rise, makes a man healthy, wealthy, and wise"

 But when starting a new game in Minecraft you cannot go early to bed.
 First you must kill three sheep with your bare hands or with a wooden sword.